veikman/dmote-keycap/README.md

 * `:nozzle-width`: The width of the printer nozzle that will be used to print the cap.
 This parameter is only used to build supports, which will have the width of the nozzle because this improves print speed and quality.
+* `:horizontal-support-height`: The height of support structures added by `:supported`, where this are not already determined by the parts they support.
 * `:error-stem-positive`, `:error-stem-negative`, `:error-body-positive`:
   Printer-dependent measurements of error for different parts of the cap.
   A **breaking change** is planned for version 1.0.0: All of these error